dannuzak/21-24w-Technigo-final-project-ok/README.md

 <!-- @format -->

-# Tröttis - Final project
+# Safe Space - Final project

 Tröttis is community based website for people experiencing burnout syndrom where they can found information, resources and a forum to share their thoughts and feelings in a safe space.